myaut/dtrace-stap-book/book/app/java.md

     * `-XX:+DTraceMonitorProbes` -- enables object monitors tracing
     * `-XX:+ExtendedDTraceProbes` -- enables all of events listed above

-These options can be set dynamically for running virtual machine with `jinfo` tool.
+These options can be set dynamically for running virtual machine using `jinfo` tool.

 Tracing provider is implemented in shared library `libjvm.so` which is dynamically loaded using `dlopen()` call.
 Due to limitations of `pid$$` provider we mentioned before, `dtrace` cannot use `hotspot$target` syntax directly:
 ```